mafedavila/TDSbenchmark/README.md

 ```
 Then, as prompted, provide the experiment .json file.
 For examples of .json configuration files see the "experiments" folder.

+The benchmark will run te shell script "monitor_usage" to create a .csv file with the resource performance (CPU, GPU, memory, time) during the benchmark.
+For iOS, use monitor_usageMac.sh.

 ### Example
 ```
 python bechmark.py